 As a result of the opening of the Communist International archives in Moscow in 1991 and 1992, microfilms or copies of files pertaining to the Dutch and Czech participants of the Comintern-monitored International Brigades could be obtained.
 Among the personal archives of International Brigadists, the Dutch occupy the lion's share.

 Most archives of Spanish communist organizations and individuals have not been preserved at all.
 For the Republicans, only the very much decimated archives of the Partido Socialista Obrero Español (PSOE) and the Unión General de Trabajadores (UGT) have survived.
 This unfortunate situation makes the collections kept at the IISH especially valuable.
-Set alongside other Spanish collections at the IISH, collections relating to the Civil War are the largest.

 How to search the collections